Nevada's state museums reopening to the public

-CARSON CITY, Nev.
-(KOLO) - Nevada is welcoming back visitors to the state museums.
+Nevada is welcoming back visitors to the state museums.

-The Nevada State Museum in Carson City reopens Wednesday, June 17th and the Nevada State Railroad Museum in Carson City reopens Friday, June 19th.
+in Carson City reopens Wednesday, June 17th and the

 To ensure safe and healthy visits, the museums are taking these steps: